-The Company holds a 1.5% NSR on El Compas, located in Zacatecas, Mexico, which is operated by Endeavour Silver Corp ("Endeavour").
+The Company holds a 1.5% NSR on El Compas, located in Zacatecas, Mexico, which is operated by Grupo ROSGO, S.A. de C.V. ("ROSGO") (previously operated by Endeavour Silver Corp. ("Endeavour") and sold to ROSGO on September 12, 2022).
 Commissioning of El Compas commenced in 2018 and commercial production was achieved in March 2019.
 During the year ended December 31, 2021, operations at El Compas were suspended (see below).